Florida airport shooting suspect to appear in federal court

 Authorities say they have not ruled out terrorism as a motive and that they are investigating whether mental illness played a role.
 In November, Santiago went to a Federal Bureau of Investigation office in Anchorage and told agents he believed U.S. spies were controlling his mind.

-Santiago will be asked if he understands the charges facing him during the hearing scheduled for 11 a.m.
-EST (1600 GMT) on Monday, and he will be assigned a public defender if he cannot afford his own lawyer.
+Bond for Santiago, who is being held at the Broward County Jail in Fort Lauderdale, may be set at the hearing scheduled for 11 a.m.
+EST (1600 GMT) on Monday near Fort Lauderdale, and he would be assigned a public defender if he cannot afford his own lawyer.

-Bond could be set for Santiago, who is in the Broward County Jail in Fort Lauderdale, but legal experts said he almost certainly would be held without bail.

 He could face the death penalty if convicted on charges of carrying out violence at an airport, using a firearm during a violent act, and killing with a firearm.
 But it may be months before prosecutors reveal what lies in Santiago's future.